Dual-Band Thermal Videography: Separating Time-Varying Reflection and Emission Near Ambient Conditions¶

 TL;DR¶

-This paper proposes a dual-band long-wave infrared (LWIR) video analysis framework that jointly leverages spectral cues (constant emissivity ratio across dual bands) and temporal cues (smooth object radiance variation vs. abrupt background radiance changes) to achieve, for the first time, pixel-wise separation of reflected and emitted components in dynamic scenes near ambient temperature, along with recovery of per-pixel emissivity and temperature fields.
+A dual-band Long-Wave Infrared (LWIR) video analysis framework is proposed.
+By jointly utilizing spectral cues (constant dual-band emissivity ratio) and temporal cues (smooth object radiation vs. abrupt background radiation changes), the method achieves pixel-wise separation of reflection and emission components in dynamic scenes near ambient temperature for the first time, while recovering object emissivity and temperature fields.

 Background & Motivation¶

-Emitted component: thermal radiation determined by the object's own temperature and emissivity
+Emission component: Thermal radiation determined by the object's own temperature and emissivity.

-Reflected component: reflection of background radiation from the surrounding environment
+Reflection component: Reflection of background radiation from the surrounding environment.

-Separating these two components is a long-standing challenge in thermal imaging.
-The core difficulties are:
+Separating these two components is a long-standing challenge in thermal imaging, with the core difficulties being:

-- Under-constrained problem: even with multi-band measurements, the problem remains indeterminate without emissivity priors
+- Under-constrained problem: Even with multiband data, the problem remains ill-posed without prior knowledge of emissivity.

-- Near-ambient conditions: when object temperature is close to ambient, emission and reflection signals are of comparable magnitude, making separation more difficult
+- Near-ambient conditions: When the object temperature is close to the ambient temperature, the emission and reflection signals are comparable in magnitude, making separation extremely difficult.

-Two key insights in this paper break these limitations:
+Two key insights from this paper break these limitations:

-Spectral cue: Object emissivity may vary with wavelength within LWIR sub-bands (violating the graybody assumption), but the emissivity ratio between two bands \(k_1 = \epsilon_2/\epsilon_1\) remains a fixed constant.
+Spectral cues: While an object's emissivity may vary with wavelength in LWIR sub-bands (violating the gray-body assumption), the emissivity ratio \(k_1 = \epsilon_2/\epsilon_1\) between two bands remains a fixed constant.

-Temporal cue: Object temperature evolves smoothly under thermal conduction, whereas background reflections can change abruptly due to human or object motion.
+Temporal cues: Object temperature is governed by heat conduction and changes smoothly, whereas background reflections can change abruptly due to the movement of people or objects.

 Method¶